wfetut/wdqfefe/docs/5.0/kubernetes-5.0-migration.md

     period: 1h
 ```

-Users with a role that matches a specific Kubernetes cluster labels will be
+Users with a role that matches specific Kubernetes cluster labels will be
 able to see and connect to that cluster.
 Other users will neither see nor
 be able to connect to it.